ElektraInitiative/libelektra/src/plugins/README.md

 - [template](template/) to be copied for new plugins
 - [lineendings](lineendings/) tests file for consistent line endings
 - [list](list/) loads other plugins
-- [filecheck](filecheck/) does sanity checks on a file
 - [iterate](iterate/) iterate over all keys and run exported functions on tagged keys
-- [dpkg](dpkg/) reads /var/lib/dpkg/{available,status}
-- [curlget](curlget/) fetchs configuration file from a remote host
-- [shell](shell/) executes shell commandos after kdbGet, kdbSet and kdbError
 - [semlock](semlock/) a semaphore based global locking logic
 - [profile](profile/) links profile keys

-## New Plugins ##

-To add a new plugin you can copy the template plugin.
-Please make sure to add your plugin:

-- to this list, at least in Others
-- to [cmake](/cmake/ElektraCache.cmake), at least in ALL